 Caring for Alzheimer’s and Dementia Patients

 Most Alzheimer’s and dementia patients have unpredictable and sometimes risky behaviour patterns.
 That’s why they require regular supervision and care to stay safe and as healthy as possible.
 We, here at Care24Seven, offer a solution for families and people who need the support of professional dementia carers.
 Whether it’s caring for someone with Alzheimer’s, dementia, or other health conditions, we’re here to help.

 Health professionals believe that a consistent routine and familiar surroundings are crucial for ensuring the stability of dementia sufferers.
 Similar principle applies to those who suffer from Alzheimer’s.

 If you have a family member who is struggling and you don’t want to put them in residential care, Care24Seven can help.
 Our expert dementia carers understand the importance of consistency and are ready to provide care in the patient’s home.

 The Alzheimer’s and dementia home care approach usually puts the least amount of stress and strain on the person being cared for.
 They will stay in familiar surroundings, and their daily routine will likely be much the same as it was in previous years.

-We select carers with a solid experience in dealing with dementia and Alzheimer’s sufferers and ensure that there is an absolute minimum of disruption for our clients.
+We select carers with good experience dealing with dementia and Alzheimer’s sufferers and ensure that there is an absolute minimum of disruption for our clients.
 These specialists undergo a training program and can handle any difficulties posed by your loved one’s illness.
 They can offer one-to-one care for dementia patients and handle issues with behaviour, mobility, or any unexpected situations that may arise.

 Having a firm understanding of your loved one’s medical condition and mental state, our carers will adapt their care and communication towards the circumstances and make the experience as convenient as possible.